 Support of the Persecuted Church.
-Turlac Mission is channeling support to national missionaries that are serving in the formerly Communist lands.
-Many of them serve in difficult circumstances of persecution either from the authorities or dominant religious groups in the regions where they live.
-As God's ambassadors, we visit various countries to encourage missionaries, preach in their churches and pray with them.
-TM is committed to promoting awareness about persecution of Christians in the former USSR.
+We are supporting national missionaries that are serving in the areas of the world where Christ is not welcome.
+Many Christians in our world live, worship and witness in difficult circumstances of persecution either from the authorities or dominant religious groups.
+As God's ambassadors, we encourage pastors, missionaries, and church planters.
+TM is committed to promoting awareness about the persecution of Christians in the formerly Communist lands.

 Refugee Aid and Provision of Water Purifiers.
 TM provides humanitarian aid to refugees worldwide.
-We offer counselling and provide food, clothes, etc. to refugees of war and ethnic conflicts.
-Through the "Water of Life Project" we provide water purifiers/filters for persons and families in the formerly Communist lands that have no access to pure water.
-Because of lack of access to pure water, people in the former USSR develop all kinds of health problems.
-Together with water filters, each person receives a copy of the New Testament (the Water of Life).
+We offer Bible-based counseling and provide food, clothes, etc. to refugees of war and ethnic conflicts.
+Through the "Water of Life Project," we provide water purifiers/filters for persons and families that have no access to pure water.
+Because of the lack of access to pure water, people in our world develop all kinds of health problems.
+Together with water filters, each person receives a copy of the New Testament.

 Provision of Bibles and Christian Resources.
 We seek to proclaim Christ and think about issues concerning Christian faith and life by writing and publishing books, articles and a Christian periodical.
 Christian Megapolis founded in 2010 is one of the leading Russian-language Evangelical web hubs, which discusses issues related to Church and culture.